timscott/flipit/README.markdown

 To flip the feature on, change the value to `true`.
 When you're sure you never want to flip it off again, delete the setting.
 (You don't need some old setting hanging around cluttering things up.)

-### IoC
+### IoC Lovers

-Notice that `PlaceWhereMyFeatureIsImplemented` depends on `IFeatureFlipper`.
-Of course you can fulfil dependencies yourself, but we perfer to use an IoC container.
-For example with StructureMap.
+The above examples provide dependencies with constructor injection.
+For that you probably want to use an IoC container.
+Configure FlipIt in your container, for example with StructureMap.

 	factory.For<IFeatureFlipper>().Use<FeatureFlipper>();
 	factory.For<IFeatureSettingsProvider>().Use<AppSettingsFeatureSettingsProvider>();

+### IoC Haters

+Use the built in static class instead of providing an instance via the constructor.
+But don't blame us when your code is hard to unit test.

+	Flipper.DoIfOn(new MyFeature(), () =>
+	{
+		//do the feature
+	});

+The default settings provider is `AppSettingsFeatureSettingsProvider`.
+You can change it.

+	FlipItConfig.FeatureSettingsProvider = new SomeCustomFeatureSettingsProvider();

 ## More Complex Scenario